Ghebrehiwet Keleta

 Freelance:

-Ghebrehiwet Keleta, a reporter for the privately owned weekly Tsigenay, was arrested in 2000.
-His condition is unknown as the Eritrean government repeatedly has failed to provide credible answers to questions on imprisoned journalists.
+Ghebrehiwet Keleta, a reporter for the privately owned weekly Tsigenay, was arrested in July 2000.
+The exact date of his arrest is unknown.

 Security agents arrested Ghebrehiwet while he was on his way to work.
-He has not been heard from since his arrest.
-Sources told CPJ at the time that Ghebrehiwet was being held in connection with the government’s overall crackdown on the press.
+Sources told CPJ at the time that Ghebrehiwet was detained in connection with a government crackdown on the media.

-CPJ listed Ghebrehiwet on its annual prison list until 2010, when exiled journalists told the organization that Ghebrehiwet might have been released.
-But in 2013, one of Ghebrehiwet’s children, who had fled Eritrea, said Ghebrehiwet was still in custody, according to another exiled journalist who spoke to CPJ.
-A relative of the journalist told CPJ in 2014 that Ghebrehiwet was still in prison.
+In 2010, exiled journalists told CPJ that Ghebrehiwet might have been released.
+But in 2013, another exiled journalist told CPJ that one of Ghebrehiwet’s children, who had fled Eritrea, said Ghebrehiwet was still in custody.
+A relative of Ghebrehiwet also told CPJ in 2014 that the journalist remained in prison.